pearlyn-r/streamlit/README.md

 From early 2022, SOFR began a steep and consistent rise, mirroring the Fed’s aggressive rate hikes to combat inflation, reaching above 5% by 2025.
 Transaction volume in the SOFR market (black line) has generally increased over time, peaking above $2.4 trillion in 2025, indicating robust liquidity and growing market adoption

+Japan raised rates from 0% to positive for the first time in 17 years due to three key factors:

+**1. Inflation Success**: Japan finally achieved "sustained inflation and rising wages" after decades of deflation.

+**2. Wage Growth**: Rising wages created a virtuous cycle supporting consumer spending and economic growth.

+**3. Yen Weakness**: The yen's ongoing depreciation pressured the BoJ to strengthen the currency through higher rates.

+The Bank of Japan moved rates from -0.1% in March 2024 to 0.5% by January 2025 - the highest since 2008.
+This signals confidence that Japan's economy can finally handle normal interest rates without falling back into deflation.